 Based on the protocols listed on their website, newly booked individuals and those exposed to a positive case are placed in quarantine.
 Further, those who show COVID-19 symptoms while pending testing or have positive test results are also quarantined.

 It is unclear how incarcerated people could be at risk if there were in fact no cases.
 Since they were being quarantined without reason, many suspected that the “0 cases” count was false.

 RCCC houses 3,166 people and employs over 180 Sheriff’s Office workers.
 It is sometimes called the “branch jail” because it branches off of CSP Sacramento.
 It is often used for pre-sentence detainees in order to keep the Main Jail below federal population limits.

 Abigail*’s loved one is incarcerated at RCCC.
-She told the Vanguard, “The inmates are treated very poorly and there needs to be some light shed on this situation before we end up with several deceased individuals.”
+She told the us, “The inmates are treated very poorly and there needs to be some light shed on this situation before we end up with several deceased individuals.”